emberjs/data/README.md

             // determined by the server.
 This order may be specified in
             // the query, and will be reflected in the view.
             //
-            // If your server returns a root, simply:
+            // If your server returns a root, simply do something like:
             // modelArray.load(data.people)
             modelArray.load(data);
         });
     })